Updated: Aug 2

 Composting is not a really difficult process, although it does require a firm commitment.
 With the right know-how, it’s a very straightforward process.

-Here, you’ll get useful tips on everything you need to know on how to set up a home compost system.
+Here, you’ll get useful tips on everything you need to know on how to start a home compost setup.

 Before we dive in, the different types of composting loosely fall into these 3 categories.:

 1. Aerobic composting